johanneswseitz/printhelloworld.de/content/nobody-ever-got-fired-for-buying-a-framework.md

 What would happen if the iTunes media store or Amazon was just another online shop, hosted on the shoulders of a shop framework?
 It's unimaginable.
 These companies build their own ecosystems.
 They dominate markets with constant innovation.
 Any attempt to build these services on anyhting but custom software would surely end up with fowl compromise or complete failure.

-Developing innovative solutions in framework sandboxes can be hard, due to the limitaionts.
+Developing innovative solutions in framework sandboxes can be hard, due to the limitations.
 If there is no standard way to do something with your framework, you are on your own.
 And it gets even tougher when you outsource projects to someone else.
 You will need to work closely with a talented development team to come up with simple and workable solutions.
 And when you decided to outsource the product development to someone else, you are not in control.
 You might even get the frustrating answer that it can't be done.
 Consider the oportunity cost.

 ### All grunt work and no play make Jake a dull boy